-If your near-term savings can't seem to catch up with your planned near-term expenses, that's a clear signal you're spending beyond your means.
+If your near-term savings can't seem to catch up with your planned near-term expenses, that's a clear signal you could be spending beyond your means.

 With a young family, you've got lots on your mind, financial or otherwise.
-By keeping these very simple rules of thumb in mind with respect to the building blocks of your finances, it'll be easy to avoid getting overwhelmed.
+By keeping these very simple rules of thumb in mind with respect to the building blocks of your finances, it can be easy to avoid getting overwhelmed.